The Mass Cane plant, or Dracaena fragrans, is a unique plant to own.

 This prevents proper drainage and aeration.

 It’s better to err on the side of slightly dry, if anything.
 Being an African inhabitant, these small trees are used to drought.
-The general rule of thumb is that you can get by with watering these plants every week.
+The general rule is that you can get by watering these plants every week.

 The Corn plant will take weeks to show any signs.
-This makes it extremely important to be on the safe side rather than push it.
+This makes it extremely important to be safe rather than push it.

-As we mentioned earlier, there are two methods involved in Mass Cane plant propagation.
+As we mentioned earlier, two methods are involved in Mass Cane plant propagation.

 Division, where the adult plant is teased apart into smaller, new growth, is one of them.

-The other common practice is through cane cuttings.
-It’s somewhat similar to stem cuttings with a few differences.
+The other common practice is cane cuttings.
+It’s somewhat similar to stem cuttings, with a few differences.

-Let’s focus on the more used of the two, cane cuttings!
+Let’s focus on the used of the two cane cuttings!

-- Wait until the best time to propagate your plant, which is in the warmer months.
+- Wait until the best time to propagate your plant is in the warmer months.

 - Identify the plant that you would like to copy.
 It should have small buds located on the stems and healthy foliage growth.

-- Take clean scissors and make two or three incisions along the stem, each about three inches in length.
-When you make your cuts, make sure that they are below the horizontal groove.
+- Take clean scissors and make two or three incisions along the stem, each about three inches long.
+When you make your cuts, ensure they are below the horizontal groove.

 - Plant these cuttings into a pot with fresh potting mix.